 Through a combination of basic science research and clinical studies, we strive to engage in research that will make a difference in the lives of our patients.
 Our researchers are leaders in the prevention, early detection and cure of urologic disease, and have published numerous peer-reviewed scientific papers in their areas of expertise.
 We only participate in ethical medical research that we genuinely believe will benefit our patients.
 The health and safety of our patients is our highest priority.
 Participation in clinical studies is entirely voluntary and detailed informed consent is mandatory.

 Meet our Clinical Research Team

-Katie is at the forefront of building a robust clinical research program in the Department of Urology at the University of Kansas Health System.
-Katie graduated from the University of Missouri Kansas City in 2013, with a focus of Chemistry and Physics and is certified by the Society of Clinical Research Associates.
-She has worked to develop and foster the Clinical Research Program for Urology by working with the skilled team of faculty, residents, fellows, staff, and students.
+Katie Glavin, CCRP, clinical research coordinator, is at the forefront of building a robust clinical research program in the Department of Urology at the University of Kansas Medical Center.
+Katie graduated from the University of Missouri-Kansas City in 2013, with a focus in chemistry and physics and is certified by the Society of Clinical Research Associates.
+She has worked to develop and foster the Clinical Research Program for Urology by working with a skilled team of faculty, residents, fellows, staff and students.

 Katie began her career on the Clinical Research Organization (CRO) side of clinical trials.
 While at the CRO, she gained knowledge on the regulatory, IRB process and study management.
 She later furthered her experience at The University of Kansas Cancer Center where she worked in urologic oncology research as a study coordinator.
 She has now broadened her research to include all urologic diseases, diagnostics and devices.

 Explore Active Trials at the KU Cancer Center

 The University of Kansas Cancer Center website offers a searchable database of clinical trials, including many led by Department of Urology faculty.
 Find a clinical trial at KU Cancer Center.